Sealy loses perch as rivals tap into Boomers' health fears

 However, the company is now in danger of being overthrown, as it struggles to tap the surging demand for specialty beds that are wooing aging Baby Boomers with claims of their health benefits.

-Sealy’s sales have barely budged since 2009, while new products backed by catchy marketing and an improving economy have fueled explosive growth at Tempur-Pedic International Inc (TPX.N) and Select Comfort Corp (SCSS.O), which specialize in foam-based and adjustable-air mattresses.
+Sealy’s sales have barely budged since 2009, while new products backed by catchy marketing and an improving economy have fueled explosive growth at Tempur-Pedic International Inc and Select Comfort Corp, which specialize in foam-based and adjustable-air mattresses.

-“You have the ubiquitous advertising of Tempur-Pedic and Select Comfort and others, and consumers believe that the foam mattress is the solution to what ails them,” said Barrie Brown, a consultant and former CEO of retailer Mattress Giant, recently acquired by bigger rival Mattress Firm Holding Corp MFRM.O.
+“You have the ubiquitous advertising of Tempur-Pedic and Select Comfort and others, and consumers believe that the foam mattress is the solution to what ails them,” said Barrie Brown, a consultant and former CEO of retailer Mattress Giant, recently acquired by bigger rival Mattress Firm Holding Corp.

 Companies that make the more traditional beds containing coil springs have tried to jump on to the specialty train, but while Serta and Simmons -- both owned by Ares Management LLC and Ontario Teachers’ Pension Plan -- have released successful products, Sealy has fallen behind.